Accessible Tours in Riga & Latvia

 Red carpet service

-Red Cab provides taxis for disabled persons.
+For wheelchair accessible Riga travel, Red Cab provides taxis for disabled persons.

 Latvia's national railway operator ViVi has recently introduced modern trains with space for wheelchairs.
 However, not all stations have level platforms.
-Riga Central is particularly difficult to access.
+Riga Central Station is particularly difficult to access.

 The most popular areas of Old Riga can be explored on the sidewalk with an electric wheelchair or a manual wheelchair with an assistant.
 In some places high kerbs or outdoor cafe furniture are a hindrance.
-The road surface is entirely made of cobble stones and pavers, causing difficulty in many places.
+The road surface is entirely made of cobble stones and pavers, causing difficulty in places.

 Riga's Art Nouveau district has wide, level pavements making it very comfortable to view the stunning buildings.